Recently, more and more people are showing increased interest in learning how to code.

 Syllabus is meticulously planned and covers languages and topics which are popular and relevant to the current industry status

 Gain experience working on/with a team

-Whether you plan to work as a software developer in the future, or want to learn coding for any other reason, a coding bootcamp can help you learn the skills you need, while also potentially opening pathways to new opportunities for you.
+Whether you plan to work as a software developer in the future or want to learn to code for any other reason, a coding bootcamp can help you learn the skills you need, while also potentially opening pathways to new opportunities for you.